Timrå IK

-Timrå IK is a professional Swedish ice hockey team based in Timrå, north of Sundsvall.
+Timrå Ishockeyklubb is a professional Swedish ice hockey team based in Timrå, north of Sundsvall.
 It competes in the Swedish Hockey League (SHL), which is the top-tier league in Sweden, since being promoted by winning 2021 SHL qualifiers.
 Previous seasons in the top Swedish division include 1956–57 to 1975–76, 1977–78, 1981–82, 2000–01 to 2012–13 and 2018–19.
-The team's home venue is NHC Arena with a capacity of 6,000 spectators.
+The team's home venue is Timrå Isstadion with a capacity of 6,000 spectators.

-The club was founded on 11 Maj 1928 as a boxing club and started the ice hockey section in 1937.
-Timrå are historically traditional rivals with MoDo Hockey since they both are situated in Västernorrland County and are playing in the professional ice hockey leagues in Sweden.
+The club was founded on 11 May 1928 as a boxing club and started the ice hockey section in 1937.
+Timrå are historically traditional rivals with Modo Hockey since they both are situated in Västernorrland County and are playing in the professional ice hockey leagues in Sweden.

 History

 The club origins from Wifstavarfs GIF, founded in 1921, later relaunched as Wifstavarvs IK, in 1928, and Östrands IF, founded in 1931.
 Both clubs started playing ice hockey in 1938 and in the summer of 1942 they merged into Wifsta/Östrands IF, more commonly called W/Ö. W/Ö made its first Swedish Championship appearance in 1943.
 The championships were played independently from the national league at the time.

 Five seasons later, 1948–49 the team was accepted for play in the national league system in Sweden.

 Starting in third league, Wifsta/Östrands IF won nine out of ten games and directly advanced to second league or Division II Norra (North Division).

-In the spring of 1956, having spent seven seasons facing teams like Brynäs IF, Mora IK and Leksands IF, W/Ö qualified for the top national league on March 10, 1956 as the top league, Division I, nicknamed Allsvenskan by many, was expanded from 6+6 to 8+8 teams, a North and South Division.
+In the spring of 1956, having spent seven seasons facing teams like Brynäs IF, Mora IK and Leksands IF, W/Ö qualified for the top national league on 10 March 1956 as the top league, Division I, nicknamed Allsvenskan by many, was expanded from 6+6 to 8+8 teams, a North and South Division.

 In 1963, the local club Fagerviks GF was absorbed and W/Ö was renamed Wifsta/Östrand–Fagerviks IF or simply WÖF.

 Starting with the 1958–59 season, W/Ö was playing its home games on an artificial ice rink.
 Some years later an ice arena was built, and WÖF played its first indoor season 1965–66 under the roof of what is now NHK Arena.
 Just one year later, the lengthy name Wifsta/Östrand–Fagerviks IF was finally replaced by Timrå IK as of 1966–67.

 Timrå IK continued to play successful hockey and stayed in the top league in Sweden until Elitserien was formed in 1975.
 Having finished last of the 10 teams, the club received their first relegation and was demoted after 20 years in the top league.
 Back in second league for the 1976–77 season, Timrå stood undefeated in all 22 games and qualified for promotion again.
 However, it did not last.
 Two one-year visits in Elitserien 1977–78 and 1981–82 ended in low results and relegation.